Performance Evaluation of Administrative & Professional Faculty

 Each administrative & professional faculty member's performance will be formally evaluated on an annual basis.

 The annual evaluation period for administrative & professional faculty is July 1 to June 30.
 Annual performance evaluations are to be conducted between June 1 and August 31 each year.
-The immediate supervisor must discuss the evaluation with the employee being evaluated and the employee must receive a copy of the evaluation.
+The immediate supervisor must obtain the reviewer’s comments and signature prior to discussing the evaluation with the employee being evaluated.
+The employee must receive a copy of the evaluation.

 The Administrative & Professional Faculty Job Description & Performance Evaluation must be used to define the employee's job description, set and track objectives, conduct the annual performance evaluation, and track professional development needs and progress.